prosperiti/state-of-regulation-building-construction/README.md

 # State-of-regulation/Building-and-construction
-The folder contains building regulations (including amendments) across 10 states/authorities in India.
+The folder contains building regulations, judgements and circle rates used in Prosperiti's State of Regulation report.
-Naming convention for each file: State code_Type of law_Law and Year
+There are 3 folders
+  1. Building Regulations
+  2. Circle Rates
+  3. Judgements